unraid/docs/docs/legacy/FAQ/Understanding_SMART_Reports.md

   - <http://lime-technology.com/forum/index.php?topic=13054.msg53337#msg53337> -
-        keeping SMART values in perspective, and how to properly interpret them - a series of posts to help users alarmed by the very large numbers they find in a SMART report or \'diff\'
+        keeping SMART values in perspective, and how to properly interpret them - a series of posts to help users alarmed by the very large numbers they find in a SMART report or 'diff'
   - <http://lime-technology.com/forum/index.php?topic=2135.msg15733#msg15733> -
         a script for grabbing dated SMART reports for all drives
   - *\<\< old \>\>*